gensx-inc/gensx/website/home/_posts/gensx-cloud.md

 GenSX includes runtime provisioned storage hooks to create user, agent, or workflow-scoped storage on demand in milliseconds:

-- `useBlob`: For storing JSON, text, audio, video, etc
+- `useBlob`: Store JSON, text, audio, video, etc. Perfect for building agents with memory and persistent chat history.
-- `useDatabase`: For fully featured SQL databases
+- `useDatabase`: Fully featured SQL databases for agentic analytics like text-to-SQL.
-- `useSearch`: For full-text and vector search indexes
+- `useSearch`: Full-text and vector search indexes to power RAG and long-term memory.

 These resources are provisioned instantaneously.
 You can even isolate tenants on storage by user, by agent, or even workflow.
 This dramatically simplifies the security model for scenarios where you want to give an LLM direct access to query a data store.

 ### Long-running compute is the default

 Just five years ago, if a request in your application took more than a second, someone was getting paged.
-The P99 latency target was 500ms.
+The P99 latency target was well below 500ms.
 The entire serverless ecosystem was built on this foundation: handle quick stateless requests, talk to your database, and return in 100ms.

 But agentic workloads are different:

 - **P50 latency is seconds, not milliseconds**: Even a simple LLM call takes 2-3 seconds for the first token.
 - **Workflows run for minutes, not milliseconds**: A document processing workflow might run for 15+ minutes.
 - **Agents can run indefinitely**: An agent might need to poll resources, wait for user input, or perform long-running tasks.
+- **Chatty workloads**: agents often make thousands of subrequests for things like embeddings, multi-step workflows, and recording telemetry events for observability.

 Existing platforms buckle under these requirements.
 Either they time out (most serverless), cost a fortune (container-based), or require complex orchestration (Kubernetes).

 GenSX Cloud offers a true serverless environment built for AI compute:

-- One command to deploy an entire project complete with REST APIs and storage without any additional configuration
+- **Automatic REST API generation**: `gensx deploy` generates REST APIs for every workflow in your project.
+This includes a sychronous API with streaming to build user facing apps, and a background job endpoint for long-running tasks like data ingestion.
+- **Long-running workloads**: The serverless runtime has a 60 minute timeout to support long-running agents and workflows.
+And in the coming months we'll remove this limit altogether.
-- A novel architecture enabling 10ms cold starts
+- **10ms cold starts**: A novel architecture that aims to minimize latency.
-- Request timeouts of 60 minutes with no configuration
-- Both synchronous and background execution modes
-- Streaming responses for responsive user interfaces
-- Simple pricing with no hidden networking or logging costs
+- **No subrequest limits**: No cap on the number of outgoing requests made by a workflow.
+- **MCP Server included**: The [`@gensx/gensx-cloud-mcp`](/docs/cloud/mcp-server) turns all of your deployed workflows into an MCP server that you can consume from Claude desktop, Cursor, or even other agents.

+Whether you are building responsive chat bots, summarizing and indexing documents in the background, or building internal tools, GenSX Cloud includes the agent-native infrastructure primitives you need.

 ## Learning from mass production